O = require 'omicron'

 superAttr = superstate.attributes

-A subset of the attributes may be inherited from protostates.
+attributes |= superAttr & MUTABLE_OR_FINITEA subset of the attributes may be inherited from protostates.

 if protostate?

-includes both attributes, negate abstract
+includes both attributes, negate abstract.

-attributes &= ~ABSTRACT if attributes & CONCRETE
+attributes &= ~ABSTRACT if attributes & CONCRETELiteral abstract may override inherited concrete, and vice versa, so filter

 those attributes out of the protostate before inheriting.